 - Late Antiquity

 - Pre-Modern Asia

 - Middle East

 - United States

 History faculty speak frequently in the community, and each year faculty present the History Lecture Series.
 Faculty routinely visit secondary schools and serve annually as judges for History Day contests.

-The department has a very successful program for Access students — students 60 years of age or older who audit UW courses for a nominal fee.
-In addition to welcoming them into classes, the department sends out periodic informational mailings, hosts an annual reception for Access students and faculty, and sponsors a quarterly reading group.
+The department has a very successful program for Access students — students 60 years of age or older audit UW courses for a nominal fee.
+In addition to welcoming them into classes, the department sends out periodic informational mailings and hosts an annual reception for Access students and faculty.

 The department reaches out to teachers and students in secondary schools and colleges in a variety of ways, including the Seattle Civil Rights & Labor History Project, the Center for the Study of the Pacific Northwest, BlackPast.org, and the Sephardic Treasures project.